mrtstr/obsidian/mathematics/machine learning/neural networks/nn universal approximation theorem.md

 Back:
 ### universal approximation theorem
 - fundamental theorem that justifies why [[neural network]] are so powerful
-- for every continuous function $f$ there exists a [[nn multilayer perceptron]] with a single layer and a non-linear [[nn activation function]] that can approximate $f$ with an arbitrary precision with enough parameters
+- for every continuous function $f$ there exists a [[neural network]] with a single layer and a non-linear [[nn activation function]] that can approximate $f$ with an arbitrary precision with enough parameters

 ## multilayer perceptron
 - let $L$ be the number of layers of the [[neural network]]